Canonical URLs: A Beginner's Guide to Canonical Tags

 What Is a Canonical Tag?

-A canonical tag (also known as the rel="canonical" tag) is a snippet of HTML code that allows you to define the primary version in a set of duplicate or near-duplicate pages on your site.
+A canonical tag (also known as the rel="canonical" tag) is an HTML snippet that defines the primary version among duplicate or near-duplicate pages on your site.

-In SEO, canonical tags suggest to Google which version of the page it should index, consolidate link equity (ranking strength) to, and show in search results.
+In SEO, canonical tags tell Google which page version to index, consolidate link equity (ranking strength) to, and display in search results.

-Canonical tags are found in the <head> section of a webpage’s HTML source code and look like this:
+Canonical tags appear in the <head> section of a webpage’s HTML source code and look like this:

 <link rel="canonical" href="https://example.com/preferred-url-here/" />